rocky-linux/shim-review/README.md

 If this is your first application or you're using a new CA certificate, please say so here.
 *******************************************************************************
-In this case, GRUB2 revocation is done via SBAT global number generation increase
+In this case, GRUB2 revocation is done via dbx and with next release, we will use a recent revocation policy

 *******************************************************************************
 ### Is the Dockerfile in your repository the recipe for reproducing the building of your shim binary?